Arnold, California: 2020 census

+Housing

 As many as 45% of the dwellings are vacation homes, a factor in fire safety efforts, as absent owners do not always clear the brush from their properties.

 Economy

 Arnold has a chamber of commerce, the Greater Arnold Business Association.

 Parks and recreation

 Arnold is located in Stanislaus National Forest.
 Parks located in the area include White Pines Park and Calaveras Big Trees State Park.
 The Arnold Rim Trail, which was created in 2007, is a 17.5 mile multi-use trail that traverses protected land from Arnold to Avery.